-Richard Hindle is assistant professor of landscape architecture at the University of Illinois at Urbana-Champaign, where he teaches courses such as planting design, landscape construction, design studios, and fabrication workshops.
+Richard Hindle is the Emerson/Womack Assistant Professor of Design at the Robert Reich School of Landscape Architecture, Louisiana State University.
 Hindle's research focuses on technology in the garden and landscape, with an emphasis on material processes, innovation, and patents.
 He is founder of the Horticultural Building Systems Lab and Consultancy, which investigates the known and speculative relationships between plants and structure through design pedagogy, prototyping, and archival research.
-Currently, Hindle is interested in the technological origins of the vertical garden and in the development of the garden-type in the archives of Stanley Hart White.
-His forthcoming article "A Vertical Garden: Origins of the Vegetation–Bearing Architectonic Structure and System (1938)" in the journal Studies in the History of Gardens and Designed Landscapes, posits White as the inventor of the vertical garden and establishes the historical context for the development of this emergent garden typology.
+Current projects at the lab include large scale mapping of riverine and coastal patent technologies, and ongoing research on vegetated systems in architecture and urbanism.
+A recurring theme in Hindle’s work is the antecedents of landscape technology.
+In his recent article "A Vertical Garden: Origins of the Vegetation–Bearing Architectonic Structure and System (1938)" in the journal Studies in the History of Gardens and Designed Landscapes, he posits White as the inventor of the vertical garden and establishes the historical context for the development of this emergent garden typology.
 As a consultant and designer, Hindle's work focuses on the design of advanced horticultural and building systems, from green roofs to facades, working with firms such as Michael Van Valkenburgh Associates, Steven Holl, Rios Clementi Hale Studios, and Atelier Jean Nouvel.
 Hindle holds degrees in horticulture and landscape architecture from Cornell University and the Rhode Island School of Design, respectively.